-We will use a range of resources and strategies to support children and young people interviews, including activities, games, digital technology, creative arts/drawing and toys according to interviewe preference and developmental needs (18).
-For example, we will use computer assisted interview techniques where these might help to facilitate the engagement of young children, the situationally shy and those with ASD (19, 20).
+We will use a range of resources and strategies to support children and young people interviews, including activities, games, digital technology, creative arts/drawing and toys according to interviewee preference and developmental needs (18).
+Specifically, we will incorporate drawing into interviews undertaken via Zoom with children who may not feel comfortable talking over a video call; the drawing will be used as a prompt for questions as well as be analysed itself as data.
+Further, we will use computer assisted interview techniques where these might help to facilitate the engagement of young children, the situationally shy and those with ASD (19, 20).
 Similarly, we will draw on children and young people's special interests such as video gaming or digital media characters to provide openers for exploring their thoughts about gender, particularly for young people with ASD.
 Discussions with families at the time of arranging the interviews and before commencing interviews will be used to gauge the needs, preferences and interests of children and young people so we can prepare for and adapt interviews accordingly.
 This will also include establishing preferred names, pronouns and the particular phrases that children and young people use when referring to gender identity issues, including any changes in these preferences over the course of each participant's three successive interviews.